alex-georgiou/fractional-arithmetic/README.md

 ### Helpers

-If you need to use these you need to import them separately, like so:
+If you need to use these you can import them separately, like so:

     var gcd = require('fractional-arithmetic').gcd;